emohawk13/dp-frontend-js-submit/README.md

-Assignment - String Challenges
+Assignment - Function Challenges

-Javascript uses the same coding foundations concepts as all other languages.
-In addition to completing the following in JavaScript consider solving some of the challenges in Python to notice the similarities and differences between the languages.

-Write a program that checks if the input is a string.
+Write a program that takes an array of words and returns the longest word.
-Check your program using the following examples:

-isString("abc") => true
-isString(190) => false
+['a'. 'b', 'cc'] => 'cc'

-Write a program that checks if a string is blank.
+Write a program that swaps the first and last characters of a string.
-Check your program using the following examples:

-isBlankString("") => true
-isBlankString(" ") => true
-isBlankString("fjfjf") => false
+'ryan' => 'nyar'

-Write a program that capitalizes the first character of a string.
+Write a program that finds the sum of a list of numbers.
-Check your program using the following examples:

-capitalizeFirst("abcdef") = > "Abcdef"
+[1, 2, 3] => 6

+Combine two arrays by alternatingly taking elements from each at every iteration.
+EX: [1, 2, 3], [4, 5, 6] => [1, 4, 2, 5, 3, 6]

-Write a program that abbreviates a full name.
+Create a title case program
-Check your program using the following examples:

-abbr("Ryan Curtis") => "Ryan C."
+EX: "I am a sentence" => "I Am A Sentence"

+Return longest word in a string
+EX: "This string has several different values" => "different"

-Write a program that will truncate a sentence after a given amount of characters.
+Write a program that takes a string and returns the letters in alphabetical order
+EX: "Hi there" => "eehhirt"

+Write a program that returns extracted values from an array using specified indices and puts them into a new array.
+['a', 'b', 'c', 'd'], [1, 3] => ['b', 'd']
+['a', 'b', 'c', 'd'] is the original code.
+[1, 3] is the specified indices fo the array (index 1 and index 3) [b, d] is the new array returned from the specified indices.

-Check your program using the following examples:
+Complete the following steps:

-truncate("I am a long sentence", 5) => "I am a..."

-Use slice to return from the "g" all the way to the end of the following sentence: const str="The practitioners grappled on the road side!"
-Output: "grappled on the road side!"
-Additional Practice: Refactor each program with a function.

-Provide a link to a github repository or repl in the field below.
+Create an object name 'user'.
+Give the object 2 (two) properties named userName and activeStatus the userName property should take any string value. the starter (or default) for the activeStatus property should be set to 'away'.

+Write an arrow function
+that changes the activeStatus to 'active' returns an interpolated string that contains the userName and activeStatus values. login(user) => 'ryan is active'

+Note: Use string interpolation.
+Avoid hardcoding this.

+Write a function that takes a base value and an exponent and will return the product (power). pow(4,2) => 16

+Note: No outside of pre-built functions and the '**' exponent operator is not allowed.